We found 33 results for 'cerberus free'

 The Android Device Manager might get the basics taken care of, but Cerberus goes a few steps farther.
 It's a powerful security suite with features like SIM locking, device alarms, remote lock, remote wipe, remote picture taking, and location tracking.
 It would usually cost you €2.99 (about $4) for a lifetime license, but it's free for the next day in celebration of the app's third birthday.

 Cerberus has robust functionality on standard devices, but it can also take advantage of root access to move to the system partition so it persists between device resets.
+The new feature added in v2.5 is Radar Mode, and it's pretty ingenious.
 Read More